AndrewEllis93/Print-Tuning-Guide/README.md

 You will have to find the method that works best for you.
 I am considering extremely tight dimensional accuracy outside the scope of this guide.
 ## Method
-By far the best method I have found is purely visual/tactile.
+The best method I have found is purely visual/tactile.

 We will print some 30x30x3mm cubes. *(see the Test_Prints folder)*